Modular vs Manufactured Home: Which Is the Better Option?

 What Is a Modular Home?

-A modular home is built in sections (or modules) in a factory setting, then transported and assembled on a permanent foundation at the home site.
+The definition of a modular home says its built in sections (or modules) in a factory setting, then transported and assembled on a permanent foundation at the home site.
 These types of houses are constructed to meet local or state building codes, just like traditional site-built homes.

 The cost of a modular home varies depending on size, location, and customizations.
 On average, modular home cost ranges between $180,000 to $300,000.
 That’s often 10-20% cheaper than traditional homes, offering great value with faster construction timelines.